jeffmur/MMM-GoogleAssistant/README.md

 - `parameters` - payload to send with your notification.
 [Preconfigured for AMk2 activation].

  ### Notifications
- MMM-Porcupine can receive notification for start or stop listening
+ MMM-GoogleAssistant can receive notification for start or stop listening based on user login events from [MMM-ProfileSwitcher](https://github.com/jeffmur/MMM-ProfileSwitcher)
-  * `PORCUPINE_START`: Start listening for hotwords
+  * `ASSISTANT_START`: Start listening for hotwords
-  * `PORCUPINE_STOP`: Stop listening for hotwords
+  * `ASSISTANT_STOP`: Stop listening for hotwords

- ### MMM-AssistantMk2 users
-  * MMM-Porcupine is preconfigured for this module
-  * Just turn `useA2D: true` on the MMM-AssistantMk2 config file